 Pour the autumn olive slurry into the dehydrator trays for fruit leather.

 Spread evenly about an inch away from edges.

 Dehydrate until it’s no longer sticky when touched.

 Cut into strips and roll, store in a ball jar or paper bag.

-Check out the Youtube video: Harvesting Autumn Olive
+Check out my youtube video on: Harvesting Autumn Olive

-Check out this article to learn more: Foraging the Autumn OliveShare on Facebook
+Also, check out this article to learn more about how to identify: Foraging the Autumn OliveShare on Facebook